csiro-funml/Variational-learning-of-Fractional-Posteriors/README.md

      * Results using $\mathcal{L}_\gamma$, our primary bound:
        - $\gamma=1$  (ELBO): train objecture = 1,229; validation objective = 1,772; FID = 141
        - $\gamma=10^{-5}$ (posterior very close to prior): train objective = 1,238; validation objective = 1,184; FID = 135
-       These results are not fantastic, but they demonstrate that small $\gamma$ is better.
+     * These results are not fantastic, but they demonstrate that small $\gamma$ is better.
+     * We have not done extensive study on this.
+The 32-dimensional latent space is just to show that the conclusions also hold beyond the 2 and 4 dimensions documented in the paper.